Writing projects not yet completed or published yet

 Surrounded by yellow school buses, I had the urge to walk up the dome stairs for a quick look and a brief memory of that cold day with Jodi.

-We had barely noticed that we had stood atop an 18-acre collection of radioactive material capped by a rocky dome.
-When we could no longer endure the biting Missouri wind, we giggled as we navigated the icy stairs to find the museum open!
+We had barely noticed that we stood atop an 54-acre collection of radioactive material capped by a rocky dome.
+When we could no longer endure the biting Missouri wind, we giggled and navigated the icy stairs to find the museum open!

 I had wanted to debate with the lady: Aren't you part of the government?
 However, Jodi pulled me into the empty museum, where we could kiss out of sight of the spinster-looking lady and out of the winter wind.